danielfcollier/py-umik-base-app/docs/posts/04 - Smart Edge Raspberry.md

 ### 1. The Power of Numpy Vectorization

 In standard Python, looping is expensive.
-If you want to calculate the RMS (Root Mean Square) energy of a 1-second audio chunk at 48kHz, a standard loop performs 48,000 separate type-checks and operations.
+If you want to calculate the RMS (Root Mean Square) energy of a 1-second audio chunk at 48kHz for the UMIK-1 (it is up to 192kHz for the UMIK-2), a standard loop performs 48,000 separate type-checks and operations.
 It chokes the CPU.

 **Vectorization** changes the game.
 Instead of looping through 48,000 samples one by one, `umik-base-app` hands the entire array to `numpy`.
 Numpy passes this block of memory to a pre-compiled C function, performing the calculation in a single CPU cycle.

-> **The Result:** We can perform complex FFTs (Fast Fourier Transforms) on high-resolution audio using a fraction of the Raspberry Pi's processing power.
+> **The Result:** It can perform complex FFTs (Fast Fourier Transforms) on high-resolution audio using a fraction of the Raspberry Pi's processing power.

 ### 2. "Headless First" Architecture